-WordPress categories can help make finding information on your site easier for visitors.
-Publishing posts under categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.
+WordPress categories can help to make finding information on your site easier for visitors.
+Publishing posts under categories not only helps to keep your content organized, it also improves both your visitor’s experience and your search engine rankings.

-Learn about adding, editing, and deleting post categories in WordPress in this step-by-step tutorial.
+Learn about using WordPress post categories in this step-by-step tutorial.

 Using WordPress Post Categories